Druue/OOP_Project/docs/agendas/Agenda-week3.md

 - A:
 - Q: What does the email address of an employee look like? @teacher.tudelft.nl ?
 - A:
+- Q: Where can we host a postgres database?
+- A:

 # Closing